 This is a technique called 'drip-feeding' and means topping up your investment will small amounts of money regularly – like £20 every month, for example.
 At Wealthify, you can easily set up a Direct Debit into your Investment Plan, and pay in just £1 at a time with our Stocks and Shares ISA, Junior ISA, and General Investment Account.

 By regularly investing a set amount, you take emotion out of the equation by not focussing on where the markets are heading next.
 The value of investments regularly go up and down with the markets, and you can't predict when this will happen.
 But when financial markets are struggling, drip feeding could give you the opportunity to buy cheap investments that might potentially go up in value if the markets bounce back.

 Invest for a number of years

-Even with little money invested, it’s important to mitigate your investment risk.
-One way to do this is to spread your money across lots of investments and regions – but can you really do it if you only invest £1?
+But can you really do it if you only invest a small amount?
 The answer is yes!
-With just £1, our experts can build you a plan containing thousands of investments, including shares and bonds coming from many different places in the world, including Japan, Europe, the UK, and the US.
+With just £1 (and £50 for Pensions), our experts at Wealthify can build you a Plan that contains thousands of investments, including shares and bonds from many different regions around the world, such as Japan, Europe, the UK, and the US.